-Parents with children who sufer from pediatric epilepsy or need professional assistance controlling seizures can turn to the Epilepsy Program at Atlantic Health System Children's Health.
-We are a Level 4 epilepsy center – the highest designation achievable from the National Association of Epilepsy Centers – signifying that we provide the most comprehensive medical, neuropsychological and psychosocial epilepsy treatments available.
+If you have a child who is suffering from pediatric epilepsy, turn to the Epilepsy Program at Atlantic Health System Children’s Health for professional diagnosis and treatment.
+We’re a Level 4 epilepsy center – the highest designation achievable from the National Association of Epilepsy Centers – which means that we provide the most comprehensive medical, neuropsychological and psychosocial epilepsy treatments available.

 Although epilepsy symptoms can begin at any age, most children are diagnosed between the ages of 13 and 16.
-Patients new to our program receive a complete medical evaluation, including a recorded description of what occurred prior to the seizure and what the seizure looked like.
-Next, an electroencephalogram (EEG) is typically used to record brainwaves that may reveal a tendency for epilepsy.
-Our video EEG monitoring is available in a child-friendly inpatient setting to accommodate tests lasting 24 to 48 hours.
+Patients new to our program receive a complete medical evaluation, at which time we’ll ask you to provide a description of what occurred prior to your child’s seizure and what the seizure looked like.
+If we suspect a brain tumor is causing the seizures, we may prescribe a magnetic resonance imaging (MRI) scan.
+Our specialists will also perform an electroencephalogram (EEG), which records brainwaves that may reveal a tendency for epilepsy.
+In cases where we need to test brain activity for 24 to 48 hours, video electroencephalogram (VEEG) monitoring is available in a child-friendly, inpatient setting.

 55 Madison Avenue - Morristown